 Spring in Egypt can be everchanging.
 It's typically warm, but the season is known for strong winds which can cause sandstorms.
 These are most common outside of major cities and can sometimes last up to three days.
 While temperatures rise during March through May, humidity is very reasonable.

-What to Pack: Regardless of the season you visit, sturdy walking shoes are a must.
-You'll also want to pack long pants and lightweight tops (both short- and long-sleeved).
+What to pack: Regardless of the season you visit, sturdy walking shoes are a must.
+You'll also want to pack long pants and lightweight tops (both short- and long-sleeved) for a spring trip.

 Summer in Egypt

 Not surprisingly, summer in Egypt means oppressive heat and baking sun.

 Temperatures during the summer months average an impressive 104 degrees Fahrenheit (40 degrees Celsius) but can reach as high as 122 F (50 C).
 Even coastal areas stay warm, which is good for beachgoers—the water is typically a balmy 82 degrees Fahrenheit (28 degrees Celsius).
 The hottest period during summer spans July through September, so all but the most weather-hardened visitors should steer clear.